mrdth/decipher-api/readme.md

 - setSurveyId(int $id) - Set the ID of the current survey to work with.
 - setCondition(string $condition) - Condition required to retrieve the participant.
 This is a Python condition as if you would enter in survey logic or crosstabs.
 For example, “qualified and q3.r2” retrieves only participants that were qualified and answered q3 as r2.
 - getSurveyStructure(string $format) - Retrieve the structure of available questions for a survey, returning htem in the specified format.
 Valid formats are: html, json, text, tab
 - getSurveyData(array $fields = ['all'], string $format = 'json') - Retrieve the responses to the question IDs passed in $fields from Decipher.
 Note: uuid & status fields will always be returned.
 Any condition set using ::setCondition() will be applied
+- getSurveyFile(string $filename) - Retrieve the survey file called $filename as a string.